-HISTORY OF SANDY LAKE (BEDFORD)
+A HISTORY OF SANDY LAKE (BEDFORD) February 2018

 Sandy Lake is a small lake with a more fragile ecosystem than most.
 It takes 4 to 6 months for the lake to “flush” itself, for example, (depending on the research study referenced) so it is vulnerable to pollutant build-up.
 It also has nesting loons (loons are on the bottom rung, so to speak, of the endangered species list) which are very vulnerable to speed boat travel and to changes in water acidity.
 Old growth forest can be found in areas around the lake.
 Wildlife such as deer, mink, ermine, beavers and more live along its banks.
 Nesting pairs of Osprey and Barred Owls live near the lake, and it is alive with aquatic life.

-To protect this water and its watershed is why we established the Sandy Lake Conservation Association.
+To protect this ecosystem and its watershed is why we established the Sandy Lake Conservation Association.
 We had believed that a Regional Park was still the long term plan.
 We were unaware of the 2006 change at City Hall to designate this area as a potential Urban Settlement area.
-Apparently councillors in City Hall were also unaware of the history and fragility of Sandy Lake, or of the long term plan to create a regional park there.
+Apparently councillors in City Hall were also unaware of the history and fragility of Sandy Lake, or of the long term plan to create a regional park here.
 These facts came to light when we heard tree cutting machines stripping the 200 acre plot that includes the far tip of the lake.
 We learned a lot.
 There are huge loopholes in the land development system that allow developers to clear cut huge properties without having either a forestry permit or a HRM application for housing approved.

 On August 22, 2013, with no options left, we engaged the media to try to stop the cutting of trees nearest the lake because that area had the most potential to be included in or linked to a regional park around Sandy Lake.
 HRM’s development process requires that 10% of the value of developed lands must go to parkland, and this area had prime park land potential.
 On Friday August 23, 2013 the developers agreed to stop cutting at least temporarily.
 The painful irony is that these 200 acres were once part of the 500 acre gift that had been offered for the park.

 With development coming ever nearer to the lakes, we have reached a crossroads.
-We welcome the city’s sharing in the long term vision that the residents have worked so hard and long to bring to fruition, for the benefit of the lakes and accompanying wildlife, to protect the Sackville River’s watershed, to become part of the RP+5’s goal for a Green Network, and to provide a substantial park for public access to nature and recreation for this growing part of the city.
+We invite the city’s sharing in the long term vision that the residents have worked so hard and long to bring to fruition, for the benefit of the lakes and accompanying wildlife, to protect the Sackville River’s watershed, to become part of the RP+5’s goal for a Green Network, and to provide a substantial park for public access to nature and recreation for this growing part of the city.

+Check our website www.sandylake.org for developments as they unfold.
 To support our efforts to protect this lake please also sign up on our SLCA website comments section.